PvdBerg1998/hfml_data_preprocessor/README.md

 The `Settings.toml` template contains documentation explaining all possible options and details.

-**Note that while most settings are checked for validity, it is currently not feasible to check specialisation targets.** This means that you should take care when changing your output destinations if you are using specialisations.
+**Note that while most settings are checked for validity, it is currently not feasible to check specialization targets.** This means that you should take care when changing your output destinations if you are using specializations.

 ## Running
 The tool is compiled to machine code from source, unlike Python scripts.
 This allows for much better runtime performance as it runs directly on your hardware, but complicates the installation a bit because a binary may not necessarily be compatible with your hardware.
 If one has already obtained a compatible compiled binary, usage is simple: